 III.
-Project Information Priority Watershed Concern: the project will address - Check One Only. x Instream Process & Function - Riparian Process & Function - Urban Impact Reduction Wetland Process & Function Road Impact Reduction Upland Process & Function Water Quantity & Quality/ Irrigation Efficiency Fish Passage Small Grant Team Priority Project Type(s) addressed by the project (list specific eligible project type): Instream process and function.
+Project Information Priority Watershed Concern: the project will address - Check One Only. x Instream Process & Function Riparian Process & Function Urban Impact Reduction Wetland Process & Function Road Impact Reduction Upland Process & Function Water Quantity & Quality/ Irrigation Efficiency Fish Passage Small Grant Team Priority Project Type(s) addressed by the project (list specific eligible project type): Instream Process and Function.
 1-a.
 Is the project consistent with the local watershed assessment or action plan?
 Name primary assessment/plan Umatilla/Morrow Subbasin Plan No N/A-The watershed does not yet have an assessment or action plan 1-b.
-Is the project consistent with the local Agricultural Water Quality Management Area Plan? x Yes No 1-c.
+Is the project consistent with the local Agricultural Water Quality Management Area Plan? \underline{x} Yes No 1-c.
 Is the project consistent with any developed plan for the property (e.g., local conservation or stewardship)?
 Yes x No If yes, name the plan(s): 2.
 Describe the current watershed PROBLEM(s) you are seeking to address.
-These sections of Rutabaga Creek and Bam Creek experience low and often intermittent flows during the summer months.
-These conditions contribute to high water temps, lack of habitat quantity and complexity, and reduced riparian vegetation.
-These sections are also becoming moderately incised.
+These sections of Rhea Creek and Spring Hollow Creek are heavily incised.
 Years of human influence and channel manipulation have entrenched many creeks in the area (Please see photos).
-Banks that confine streams concentrate flows during high water and incised, narrow reaches don't sufficiently reduce stream velocities to allow for sediment deposition and aggradation.
+Steep banks that confine streams concentrate flows during high water and incised, narrow reaches don't sufficiently reduce stream velocities to allow for sediment deposition and aggradation.
 Without adequate sediment deposition, riparian vegetation can't gain a foothold and the water table can't elevate.
-There is a disconnect from the stream to the floodplain as well.
+There is a complete disconnect from the stream to the floodplain as well.
+These sections of stream also experience low and often intermittent flows during the summer months.
+These conditions contribute to high water temps, lack of habitat quantity and complexity, and reduced riparian vegetation.
 3. Describe the SOLUTION(s) you are proposing to address the current problem(s).
 Attach a site map, color photo(s), and (if applicable) preliminary project drawings or designs.
 Beaver Dam Analogs (BDA) will be installed to decrease the rate at which surface flow travels through the system and increase water capture capacity.
 This slowing of water release should allow for sediment deposition and an elevated water table.
 Ponding behind BDAs will provide deep pool or pond habitat and increase the duration and extent of surface flow during critical low flow periods.
 This inundation should also contribute to recharge of shallow alluvial aquifers and increase surface to groundwater connectivity.
 The elevated water table coupled with more frequent innundation should enhance the extant of riparian vegetation.
 Beaver Dam Analogs are temporary structures that last until the pool behind fills with sediment and is colonized by woody vegetation.
 Please see the attached design packet for more detail.
 4. Insurance Information If applicable, select all the activities that are part of your project (check all that apply).
 You will be required to submit the DAS Risk Assessment Tool for items 1-5: 1.
 Working with hazardous materials (not including materials used in the normal operation of equipment such as hydraulic fluid) 2.
 Earth moving work around the footprint of a well